Lofton R. Henderson: World War II

 On June 4, 1942, as Japanese forces approached Midway Island in the Pacific Ocean, Major Henderson, the commanding officer of VMSB-241, led 16 Marine Corps aircraft in the attack.
 Henderson split his squadron into two flights, one with SBD Dauntless and one with SB2U Vindicator dive bombers in a glide bombing attack on the aircraft carrier Hiryū.
 His left wing burst into flames as he began his final approach.
 Henderson continued the attack and perished as his plane dived toward the enemy carrier.
 He was posthumously awarded the Navy Cross.

+Personal life

+In 1932, while at Pensacola, Henderson met Jule Adeline Galey, and they married in 1933.
+Following Henderson's death, Galey remarried and had a daughter.
+Following her death in 1999, she was cremated and her ashes were scattered over the Pacific, just north of Midway Island.